businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 3. deny ipv6 any any

-In the following screenshot, I have IPv6 access set inbound on R1 to permit telnet traffic from R2 explicitly.
-Any other type of traffic, such as ping, will be blocked by the access list, known as an access filter.
-As a security best practice, I recommend you also turn on “no ipv6 unreachables” on the interface.
+In the following screenshot, I have IPv6 access set inbound on R1 to explicitly permit telnet traffic from R2.
+The access list, known as an access filter, will block any other type of traffic, such as ping.
+As a security best practice, I recommend you also turn on “no IPv6 unreachables” on the interface.
 This will stop the AAAA from appearing, which is a security threat.

 You don’t want a bad actor to know that an access filter is dropping their packets, as they will try to circumvent it.
 With the following command enabled under the interface, packets are dropped silently.